-.
-A GE certification is given for one year, and re-certification is required at the end of the first year and every three-years.
-The evaluators will examine for re-certification the course portfolio that may include sample students’ assignments, presentations, projects, etc.
+An approved GE course given a one-year certification followed by a three-year recertification.
+The evaluators will examine for recertification the course portfolio that may include sample students' assignments, presentations, projects, etc.

 - The course must address the critical thinking and ethical behavior related outcomes.

 - A Humanity course should cover at least one of the two humanities-specific learning outcomes.
-A Humanity course which highly correlates to all Learning Outcomes is classified as List I; otherwise it is classified as List II.
+A Humanity course that highly correlates to all Learning Outcomes is classified as List I; otherwise, it ranked as List II.

-- A Social Science course should cover at least one of the two social sciences-specific learning outcomes.
-A Social Science course which highly correlates to all Learning Outcomes is classified as List I; otherwise it is classified as List II.
+- A Social Science course should cover at least one of the two social science-specific learning outcomes.
+A Social Science course that highly correlates to all Learning Outcomes is classified as List I; otherwise, it ranked as List II.

-- A Natural Science course should cover at least the two natural sciences-specific learning outcomes.
+- A Natural Science course should cover at least the two natural science-specific learning outcomes.

-- If a course addresses more than one GE area, an application form for each of the relevant area must be filled out.
+- If a course addresses more than one GE area, an application form for each of the relevant field must be filled out.

-- Multi-section courses: It is expected that sections of the same course achieve the same learning outcomes.
-Therefore, an application for GE designation is required per course and not per section.
+- Multi-section courses: The sections of the same class should achieve the same learning outcomes.
+Therefore, an application for GE designation is required per session and not per section.

 - Existing GE courses do not require approval by the academic or curriculum committee.
 These courses need only to be validated by the GE Board for inclusion in the list of GE offerings for next semester.

-- New GE courses must be approved by the Faculty curriculum committee before applying to GE designation.
+- The Faculty Curriculum Committee should approve new GE courses before applying to GE designation.

 - A faculty member is required to submit the course for GE designation.
 The department chairperson's approval is required; the mechanism is left internal to the department.

 - The list of GE courses will be updated regularly (on Banner).